 He whirled his staff above his head, and the two glowing circles flew like errant sawblades toward Dissona, crashing into her and forming a network of hot-glowing diodes across her breadth.

 The Pain Lord howled again.
 Dozens of trash bins buckled inward, spewing rotting debris from their crumpled tops.

 Mother of FUCK, Peter thought.
 This is WAY beyond Stranger Things.
 This is—

 The Timekeeper glared at him.
 [YOU NEED TO GET OUT OF HERE!
 SHE’S NOT FINISHED!]

 The three teens swung back toward the door.
 A piece of Dissona was still in front of it, but her body had weakened; there was less grossness crawling through and around it, courtesy of the magic circuitry the Timekeeper had grafted into her body.

 Kora fired three more rounds.
 This time, the glowing orbs tore apart the fabric of Dissona’s being, rendering it into taloned slashes of dissipating black.
 Peter leapt for the door, but just as he was about to grab the handle, a decaying set of mandibles materialized in front of it and snapped at his hand.
 He snatched his fingers back and pedaled his feet, falling on his rump and scooting sideways on the heels of his palms.

 “Timekeeper!”
 Eun shouted, throwing a wild look over her shoulder.
 “We can’t get through!”

 The demigod didn’t respond; he was standing erect, hands clawed and raised before him.
 Five strands of laser-thin light ran off his fingertips.
-They split off into another five, another five, another five…the strands divided into countless lines, connecting him to the circuitry he’d stamped on Dissona.
+They split off into another five, another five, another five…the strands divided into countless lines, connecting him to each piece of circuitry he’d stamped onto Dissona.
 Immense strain played across his face as he moved his fingers in small, tense tics.

 [Can’t…hold her…she’s…too damn…STRONG…]